lonelynode/dojo/src/main/java/interstingNumber/interstingNumber.md

 Task 7;
 ````
-given a number which the digits are sequential & incementing: 109
+given a number which the digits are sequential & decementing: 109
 when check is interestingNumber
 then output 1
 ````

 Task 8;
 ````
-given a number which the digits are sequential & incementing: 109
+given a number which the digits are a palindrome: 121
 when check is interestingNumber
 then output 1
 ````